 For any units I don’t need to access behind, such as my drawer units, I made sure the back panels were secure with screws provided.
 However, I’ve generally with others that they’re in my way while I work on the plumbing, etc. So will be adding these back later, but not screwing in to place.
 By the time the worktop is on, I think they’ll be trapped nicely.

-NOT FITTING A KITCHEN NOW?
+NOT FITTING KITCHEN BASE UNITS NOW?
 WHY NOT PIN ME FOR LATER?

 FOLLOW ALONG WITH ME BY VIDEO